stelligent/stelligent-u/14-Jenkins/README.md

 Now that Jenkins is configured in the proper manner, you may begin exploring the facilities that it offers.
-Out of the box, it is pretty basic but there are a few things you should be aware and why/when to use them.
+Out of the box, it is pretty basic but there are a few things you should be aware of and why/when to use them.

 - [Script console](https://wiki.jenkins.io/display/JENKINS/Jenkins+Script+Console)